tsudalab/Monomerizer/README.md

 Monomerizer (or SMILES2Seq, #SMILES2FASTA) is a pipeline that converts peptides and peptidomimetics, represented as SMILES (chemical formulae), into sequences of amino acids and terminal modifications.

-For more information, visit our paper:  [Monomerizer Documentation](https://...).
+For more information, visit our paper:  [Coming soon?🙏](https://...).

 ![alt text](TOC.png)